JamesJonesArchive/UsfCAStokenAuth/README.md

 ```
 tokenAuth.clearToken('myAppKey');
 ```
-The 'clearToken' method will clear the associated token connected to the provided tokenKey.
+(All versions) The 'clearToken' method will clear the associated token connected to the provided tokenKey.

 ```
 tokenAuth.clearTokens();
 ```
-The 'clearTokens' method will clear all tokens on all tokenKeys.
+(All versions) The 'clearTokens' method will clear all tokens on all tokenKeys.

 ```
 tokenAuth.hasToken('myAppKey');
 ```
-The 'hasToken' method will return 'true' or 'false' if a token is currently stored corresponding to the provided tokenKey.
+(All versions) The 'hasToken' method will return 'true' or 'false' if a token is currently stored corresponding to the provided tokenKey.

 ```
 tokenAuth.clearLocalStorage();
 ```
-The 'clearLocalStorage' method clears ALL local storage
+(All versions) The 'clearLocalStorage' method clears ALL local storage

 ```
 tokenAuth.sessionLogout();
 ```
-The 'sessionLogout' method clears out any existing session cookie and does a logout on the token server
+(All versions) The 'sessionLogout' method clears out any existing session cookie and does a logout on the token server

 ```
 tokenAuth.isLoggedIn();
 ```
-The 'isLoggedIn' method return true or false on the global login condition based on the existence of the session cookie
+(All versions) The 'isLoggedIn' method return true or false on the global login condition based on the existence of the session cookie

 ```
 tokenAuth.getResourceUrl('myAppKey');
 ```
-The 'getResourceUrl' method looks up the URL associated with the provided AppKey and returns it.
+(pre 1.0.0 only) The 'getResourceUrl' method looks up the URL associated with the provided AppKey and returns it.

 ```
 tokenAuth.isDebugEnabled();
 ```
-The 'isDebugEnabled' method checks to see if debugging is turned on in the constants declation for the plugin.
+(All versions) The 'isDebugEnabled' method checks to see if debugging is turned on in the constants declaration for the plugin.